Let me tell you a story of me and my stories, and how I came to write.

-The wood box had a certain smell, one I can bring to mind with a thought.
+The wood box had a certain smell, one I can still bring to mind with a thought.
 It’s the dusty smell of old and precious things, a smell that evokes reverence for whatever it surrounds.
 To this day I have a weakness for boxes and containers that hold things in a tidy, neat timeless style.

 Those figures were alive to me.
 They argued, they explored, they endured tragedies and disasters, they talked endlessly to one another in my hands, and my mother got hours of peace and quiet to do exciting things like dust, vacuum and tend my younger sister.

-The thought of sharing, admitting, confessing to telling stories to work out my problems felt more terrifying than the idea of stripping my body naked.
+The thought of confessing to anyone that I was telling myself stories to work out my problems felt more terrifying than the idea of stripping my body naked.
 (Much more terrifying.
 I threw tantrums when my brother played outside shirtless because I couldn’t play shirtless too.)

 Books blew holes in my everyday universe and opened up infinity.
 I took to reading like a rat to water (ungainly, ugly and yet surprisingly effective at the requisite skill) I went from Bob & Sue to Charlotte’s Web between May and November of my sixth year, and it was a thrill to throw myself into world after world.
 I. Loved.
 Reading.

 Writing, in contrast, meant criticism, correction, frustration and failure.
 My handwriting was awful, my thoughts did not develop in sequence, and getting from idea to sentence was a process both long and painful.
 Rough drafts were things of asterisks, stars, arrows, crossouts, false starts, and endless, excruciating revision.
 Nothing ever came out right.
-I never once considered exposing my stories to the kind of analysis my writing received in class and at home.
+I never once considered exposing my stories to the kind of analysis my school writing received in class and at home.
 Not once.

 I was a horse-mad fanatic in my childhood.
 My found pennies, my tooth fairy quarters, and my birthday money went to picking the best horse to add to the herd.
 A blue roan palomino was the first, a proud matriarch with a friendly arch to her neck, followed by Man o’ War, then a delicate gray Arabian mare and her foal, but not the stallion, because I didn’t like his arrogant face.
-They wer ejoined by a black Morgan and a snotty prancing palomino with a round belly who got into trouble every time he turned around– they each had a personality, they each had a tale to tell, and the stories I read became their stories too.
+Each had their own personality & many a tale to tell, and the stories I read became their stories too.

 I did make friends, not easily or many, because I was a weird and awkward creature, but I did make them.
-Making stories with a friend was a joy that never wore out, an act of trust that taught me, slowly, that the risk of rejection was worth taking, with some chosen few.
+Making stories with a friend was a joy that never wore out, an act of trust that taught me the risk of rejection was worth taking, with some chosen few.

 Writing remained a joyless, stilted process that resulted in paragraphs that were never right, never reflected what I meant them to be.
 I got excellent grades, I produced reports and essays and so on, but I never once enjoyed it.
 By my teens I was leaving cartoons behind, telling my stories in my head, adding myself to the tales I read.
 Oddly, I almost always made myself the sidekick, the foundling, the tagalong, never the heroine.
 I put myself in the edges of the story, like the muskrat in Rikki-tikki-tavi, who never went out in the middle where things were dangerous.

 I learned to lead campers in song, and to lead them down trails, and I learned to teach them about knots and plants and how to fall out of a canoe.
 I was only a few years older than my students, and barely more knowledgeable, but I learned that what matters is throwing passion into the lesson.
 When you spin facts into stories that capture attention, you create understanding.
-It’s a kind of storytelling, teaching is, and I had lots of practice doing it.
+It’s a kind of storytelling, teaching is, and I got lots of practice doing it.

 No one cares, when you’re going over the creepy tale of Jim Peters for the tenth time, if you tell the events out of order, or have to put in a detail later because you forgot it at the beginning.
 Perfection isn’t the point.
 Rhythm and mood, repeating words and building emotion, chiseling away skepticism with confidence and emphasis– those are what matter, in the dark, with pine needles crunching underfoot and smoke riding to the stars.

 Far better than having a story in my head was having a story that someone else knew as well as I did.
 Everyone who shared in a session shared the same excitement.
 We made stories together than none of us would have made alone, and new horizons opened with every new perspective, every different life experience brought to the table.
 It was spectacular.
 It was a revelation.

 Storytelling is older and more powerful than the written word.
 There are thrills to be found in oral tradition and shared creation that exceed the genius of any novel I will ever read (or write, for that matter.)
 That’s what I learned before I learned to write.
 Those successes gave me hope that I could someday bring my own private stories into the open.
 They inspired me to believe that maybe, just maybe, I could risk baring the tender flesh of my imagination to the world.

 My first attempts all but drove me to despair.
 I do not draft.
 I craft.
 The word processor freed me from written drafts full of asterisks, crossouts and lines like cat’s-cradles draped over every paragraph.
 It freed me from the frustration of sentences that needed to be written a hundred times to get seven singular words chosen and ordered.

 The sequential product of my writing has zero relation to the images and voices and elements that spark to life in my mind.
 Every word in this post has been shifted up and down the page, more letters erased than typed.
 Not one phrase was put down in place and left unmoved.

-When those who see only the result say, “but you write so well, and you know, it isn’t easy for anyone,” it makes me want to scream.
+When those who see only the result say, “but you write so well.
+It’s hard for anyone,” it makes me want to scream.
 It’s like telling someone, “but you walk fine,” after successful knee replacement surgery.
 I don’t need to know that I’m not alone in my writing struggles.
 That isn’t the point.

 I wish I had a dollar for every author bio that includes a comment about “writing stories all my life” or “I can’t remember not writing.”
 Writers keep diaries and journals.
 They scribble novels in high school notebooks and poetry in the margins of their college texts.
 They pour out their ideas into the written form as a release, a catharsis driven by an inner need that is stronger than doubts, that overrides rejection, that makes opening a literary vein and bleeding out a story feel like a sensible thing to do.
 Writers write despite and because, and the creation of a story is its own reward.